 Nail your interview process

 As obvious as it may seem, you don’t want to underestimate the importance of the interview process.
 In an early stage startup, you may be hiring for a specific role, but, with few heads in the company, this person will realistically be wearing many hats.
-Their duties may range from marketing to sales to product development so be considering this when looking and asking questions!
+Their duties may range from marketing to sales to product development, so ensure you are taking this into consideration when looking for someone and asking questions!

-You’ll most likely already be interviewing them due to the skills they have noted on their CV as relevant for the position e.g. data collection and analysis skills (hard skills).
-Yet, no matter the context or job role, there are a few soft skills your first few hires really should have.
+You’ll most likely already be interviewing them due to the relevant skills they have noted on their CV e.g. data collection and analysis skills (hard skills).
+However, no matter the context, or job role, there are a few soft skills that your first few hires really should have.

-If your candidates have the right hard skills, you believe they would be a good cultural fit AND they have the following soft skills, you’ve pretty much bagged yourself the perfect match:
+If your candidates have the right hard skills, you believe they would be a good cultural fit and they also have the following soft skills, you’ve pretty much bagged yourself the perfect match:

 Example question: Can you tell me a time when things didn’t go according to plan?
 How did you cope?